Babies are incredible little scientists that are just beginning their exploration of the world around them.

 *This article may contain affiliate links*

-Instead, get some dish soap, a little water, and a hand mixer, and you can create your own!
+All you need is some some dish soap, a little water, and a hand mixer, and large bowl.

 You can change its color based on the color of your soap (or add a bit of food coloring), and watch as your baby explores this strange new texture!

-Keep an eye to ensure they don’t consume a lot of it, but let them have fun figuring out this new sensation.
+Keep an eye to ensure they don’t try to eat it all, but let them have fun figuring out this new sensation.

 Instead of having top plop down in the middle of a field and start digging for dinosaurs- bring the excitement indoors to your baby!